kshvmdn/facebot/README.md

   node server.js
   ```

-  Update the messaging request URL on [Twilio](https://www.twilio.com/user/account/messaging/phone-numbers) with the `ngrok` tunnel URL (you'll find it after running the following command).
+  Replace the request URL on [Twilio](https://www.twilio.com/user/account/messaging/phone-numbers) with the `ngrok` tunnel URL (find it by running the following command)

   ```
   ngrok http 8080 -host-header="localhost:8080"